Eye Chart

 Compare the recorded visual acuity measurements to standard visible acuity levels.
 This will help you determine if the person's vision is within normal limits or if they may need further evaluation by an eye care professional.

-Scoring
+Scoring and interpretation

-The numerator represents the distance from the chart (20 feet), and the denominator represents the distance a person with "normal" vision could read the same line.
+Eye chart scoring is based on the smallest row of letters that the test taker can accurately read.
+This is expressed as a fraction, such as 20/20, 20/40, etc. The numerator represents the distance from the chart (20 feet), and the denominator represents the distance from which a person with 'normal' vision could read the same line.
 For example, if someone has 20/40 vision, it means they can see at 20 feet what a person with normal vision can see at 40 feet.

-When to use these Eye Chart tests?
+When can you use the Printable Eye Chart tests?

 Routine vision screenings